Presidency of Harry S. Truman: 1950 mid-term elections

-1952 election
+1952 elections and transition period

+Initial Truman campaign and withdrawal

 By the time of the 1952 New Hampshire primary, one of the first major contests held in the 1952 Democratic primaries, Truman had not stated whether he would seek re-election, and no other candidate had won Truman's backing.
 Although the Twenty-second Amendment had been ratified, Truman could run for another term due to a grandfather clause in the amendment.
 Truman's first choice to succeed him, Chief Justice Vinson, had declined to run, Illinois Governor Adlai Stevenson had also turned Truman down, Vice President Barkley was considered too old, and Truman disliked Senator Kefauver.
 Accordingly, Truman let his name be entered in the New Hampshire primary by supporters.
 The highly unpopular Truman was handily defeated by Kefauver; 18 days later the president announced he would not seek a second full term.
 Truman was eventually able to persuade Stevenson to run, and the governor ultimately gained the nomination at the 1952 Democratic National Convention.